PowerShellCrack/PSAVDDeploymentToolkit/README.md

 # The Process

-To support multiple envrionment and applications offline, these appplications must be downloaded and staged in blob prior to running the image process.
-This process is not 100% automated at the moment and does require PowerShell scripts to run each month.
+To support multiple environment and applications offline, these applications must be downloaded and staged in blob prior to running the image process.
+This process is not 100% automated at the moment and does require PowerShell scripts to run each **month**.

 # Toolkit folders structure